Surfpup/tConfig-Mods/Epic Loot/Epic Loot/Readme.txt

  * Add Nephalem Valor-like system, and Elite monsters?

 Changelog

+v0.2.7
+ * Added new functionality for creating affixes with anonymous functions that can access an array of random values
+ * Added Sacrificial and Kamikaze affixes.

 v0.2.6
  * Fixed issue with npc affixes appearing as 'bla' in multiplayer